ianckc/streamshop-distributed-system/docs/docs/adr/006-at-least-once-delivery.md

 Options considered:

 - **At-most-once** — fire and forget; may lose messages
-- **At-least-once with idempotent consumers** — may duplicate; no message loss
+- **At-least-once with idempotent consumers** — may duplicate; no message loss on the consume path
-- **Exactly-once** — Kafka transactions + idempotent producer; complex
+- **Exactly-once** — Kafka transactions + idempotent producer + distributed coordination; complex

 ## Decision

-Implement **at-least-once delivery** with idempotency at both the HTTP and consumer layers.
+Implement **at-least-once delivery** with idempotency at the HTTP, produce, and consumer layers.

 ## Rationale

-Exactly-once semantics require Kafka transactions, an outbox pattern, and distributed coordination — valuable but disproportionate for a local demo.
+Exactly-once end-to-end is valuable in production but disproportionate for a local demo.
 At-least-once with idempotency is what most production systems actually run.

+The **produce path** uses a transactional outbox ([ADR 007](./transactional-outbox)) so orders and event intent commit atomically; an in-process poller publishes to Kafka.
+That removes lost events from dual-write; duplicates on republish are still possible.

 ### Idempotency layers